Epic gets three more months to tackle issue of sharing of employees between two separate schools with only one governing board

 In January, Mathew Hamrick and Phyllis Shepherd were barred by a vote of their fellow members from discussions, debates and votes on all Epic Charter Schools-related matters over conflict-of-interest concerns.

-In September, former board chair Hamrick was censured and removed from the board’s newly formed audit committee in a vote by his fellow board members.
+In September, Hamrick, the former board chair, was censured and removed from the board’s newly formed audit committee in a vote by his fellow board members.

-At that time, he was accused of intentionally avoiding public votes by the board in 2019 and 2020 on matters seeking to unmask Epic’s use of tens of millions in taxpayer dollars to date budgeted for student learning.
+At that time, he was accused of intentionally avoiding public votes by the board in 2019 and 2020 on matters seeking to unmask Epic’s use of tens of millions of taxpayer dollars budgeted for student learning.